vitalvas/oneauth/docs/docs/howto/index.md

 * implement MFA (FIDO2? -> hardware token, PUSH? -> DUO, ...)

 This is an additional measure to a correct authentication method, and not a replacement for it.

-### Public key management

-Easy management of public keys using automation systems (in many cases - simply by hand)

-All responsibility for the security of the key falls on the shoulders of the user.